-The Office of Student Engagement at Culver-Stockton College consists of Student Activities Programming, Student Organizations, New Student Orientation (Wildcat Welcome), Intramural Sports, and the Collegiate Esports program.
+The Office of Student Engagement at Culver-Stockton College consists of Student Activities Programming, Student Organizations, and New Student Orientation (Wildcat Welcome).

-The Student Engagement activities & programs at Culver Stockton College are planned and implemented student activities through various channels.
-The Campus Programming Council (CPC) assumes the major responsibility for planning and coordinating student activities campus wide.
-The Campus Programming Council (CPC) is made up of a group of student volunteers charged with the mission to develop an active and diverse programming schedule for the student body.
-They are fully in charge of the events they put on and develop them from the ground up.
+Activities and programs at Culver Stockton College are planned and implemented through various channels.
+The Campus Programming Council (CPC) assumes the major responsibility for planning and coordinating campus-wide student activities.
+CPC is comprised of a group of student volunteers charged with the mission to develop an active and diverse programming schedule for the student body.
+They are fully in charge of the planning and execution of the events, with the assistance of Student Life staff.
 Activities are designed to meet the educational, social, spiritual, and recreational needs of students.
+To find events and activities, please log into Wildcats Connect via MyCulver or the Wildcats Connect app.